-The dreaded algae that grows inside of your freshwater tank is ugly and hard to get rid of.
+The dreaded algae that grows inside of your freshwater fish tank is ugly and hard to get rid of.
 The good news is that there is a wide variety of algae eater fish, shrimp, and snails that will help you get rid and control your algae problem and be more than happy to help.
 Which ones you get is a matter of what is available and preference on the tank owner.
 It is imperative to make sure your tanks are well established before adding any algae eaters to your tank to ensure enough food is readily available for them at all times.
 Here is a list of 10 different algae eaters in no particular order to help you decide what you would like to get.

 Also known as the busy nose pleco, this particular species is usually just as common in fish stores as the common pleco.
 The Bristlenose Pleco is widely sought after and for good reasons.
-Unlike the common pleco who can grow towards a foot long in length, the bristlenose pleco grows to around 6 inches and best suited for 30 gallon fish tanks and larger.
+Unlike the common pleco who can grow towards a foot long in length, the bristlenose pleco grows to around 6 inches and best suited for 10 gallon fish tank and larger.
 They have a huge appetite and will consume large amounts of algae growing in your tank, and they are super fun to look at if you get lucky to see it out of hiding.
 This fish is one of the most popular algae eater fish.

 Siamese Algae Eater Fish (SAE)